Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### For each of the following statements, select Yes if the statement is true.
-Otherwise, select No. NOTE: Each correct selection is worth one point.
+### You need to identify which blades in the Azure portal must be used to perform the following tasks: View security recommendations.
+Monitor the health of Azure services.
+Browse available virtual machine images.
+Which blade should you identify for each task?
+To answer, select the appropriate options in the answer area.
+NOTE: Each correct selection is worth one point.
 Hot Area: View security recommendations

 - [ ] Monitor.
 - [ ] Subscriptions.